Fish-Network/FishProtocol/README.md

 This led us to believe there was a missing primitive - until now.

-# Introducing FishPools
+# Introducing Fish Pools

 A Fish Pool is the basic, minimal capital pooling unit designed to support a single off-chain asset.
 This enables private investor groups to leverage the primitive for their own deals, while maintaining 100% control.
 It also enables smaller individual investors to get exposure to asset classes they would otherwise be locked out of.
 Furthermore, the open source version of a Fish Pool provides the lowest cost infrastructure for people to pool and distribute capital together for any use case outside financial services.

-# Introducing FishPoints
+# Introducing Fish Points

 Fish Network introduces a new standard to track investor reputation and track record on-chain.
 This is a delibrate attempt to codify an abstract, non-financial metric.
 Even though investor trust is a simple concept in theory, and well-understood by the market, there is no agreed-upon mechanism today to evaluate, reward, track, or record investor trust in a distributed and determinstic way.
 Fish Protocol attempts to standardize the approach to investor reputation, so that reputation can scale with capital and vice versa.